An oxymoron is a gem inside which competing forces come together to crush limitations.

 ‘I have no reservations about dissecting the primary forces of the world in ways that determine what they are, and no intention of holding back for fear of being branded a blasphemer.
 The world is made up of positive and negative spin, of light and dark.
 The argument is reasonable, and so is my love for those who suffer in the grip of lies, be they religious or rational.’ ~ John Fontaine.

-Of course religion has painted the two figures differently.
-God has been shown as a caring father figure who loves you no matter what, while the Devil is a sinister demon, Satan to be more precise, who epitomizes evil.
+Religion took a different approach, opting for the hero/villain dichotomy.
+God is portrayed as a caring father figure who loves you no matter what, and the Devil is a sinister demon, Satan to be more precise, who epitomizes evil.

 It was a shameless but ingenious attempt to manhandle public opinion.
-It forged the world’s religious orders and crafted mankind’s morality.
+It forged the world’s religious orders and crafted humankind’s morality.

 But not without side effects.
-Often unreliable and self-defeating, the method systematically backfired, making scapegoats en masse.
-Many of those branded evil by their peers or the authorities were neither against God nor malevolent.
-They were free thinkers, critics, pioneers and visionaries, who dared speak the truth, calling things as they saw them.
+Often unreliable and self-defeating, the method backfired, making scapegoats en masse.
+Many of the people who were branded evil were neither against God nor malevolent.
+They were free thinkers, critics, pioneers and visionaries who dared speak the truth, calling things as they saw them.
 Jesus Himself, Son of God, was put to death because He dared challenge the establishment.

 Jesus was not killed by man.
 He was killed by the powers of God and the Devil combined.

-Hard to draw the line between ‘good’ and ‘evil’, God and the Devil, when you really think about it.
+It’s hard to draw the line between ‘good’ and ‘evil’, God and the Devil, when you think about it.
 One man’s order is another’s chaos, and vice versa.
 Which means that God and the Devil are indispensable threads to life’s tapestry.
 Nothing can exist when either one is missing.

 As far as the truth is concerned, its advocates have exercised their share of self-righteous manipulation too.
-Love has been branded unreasonable and idiotic by them at will.
-What better way to scare people away from emotion and toward fact than mislabel emotional people as weak persons, who are unable to deal with reality?
+Love has been branded unreasonable and idiotic by rational thinkers at will.
+What better way to scare people away from emotion and toward fact than mislabel emotional people as weak persons unable to deal with reality?

-The argument is appealing and has won over many a ‘rational’ people throughout the years.
-But at the end of the day, when one thinks about it, it is nothing more than another misguided attempt at strong-arming public opinion.
-Based on ill-logic and fear, it is as unreliable and self-defeating as the self-righteousness of religion.
+The argument is appealing, and has won over many a ‘rational’ people throughout the years.
+But at the end of the day, when one thinks about it, it’s just another misguided attempt at strong-arming public opinion.
+Based on ill-logic and fear, it’s as unreliable and self-defeating as the self-righteousness of religion.

-What the uber-rationalists fail to understand is that it is not the absence of emotion that prevails.
-It is the presence of a truth that works.
-If something makes sense, it is worth pursuing, despite the pain it might entail.
+What the uber-rationalists fail to understand is that it’s not the absence of emotion that prevails.
+It’s the presence of a truth that works.
+If something makes sense, it’s worth pursuing, despite the pain it might entail.
 If that involves unreasonable emotion, so be it.
-To create a sound world one needs passion, mad and unreasonable as it may prove to be.
+To create a sound world one needs passion, mad and unreasonable as it may be.
 Consider it an oxymoron.

 The same holds for the uber-religious, albeit in the opposite way.
-They fail to understand that it is not blind devotion to a dogma that wins the day.
-It is the power to love and forgive, to pursue truths that are beneficial to other people, tough as they may be on certain occasions.
+They fail to understand that it’s not blind devotion to a dogma that wins the day.
+It’s the power to love and forgive, to pursue truths that are beneficial to other people, tough as they are on certain occasions.
 Another oxymoron.

 End Of Haze